Knowledge base

 - Delete the old site to make the domain name available and reuse it.

-- Add domain.xyz as an alias for
+- Add domain.xyz as an alias of

 new.domain.xyz. - Reverse the alias with the main domain.